What Is Term Life Insurance & Who Should Buy It?

 - Duration: Term life insurance covers a specific period, usually 10 to 30 years.
 In contrast, permanent life insurance covers the insured's entire life.

 - Cash Value: Permanent life insurance often includes a cash value component that grows tax-deferred over time.
-This can be borrowed against or even withdrawn for financial needs.
-Term life doesn't offer this feature.
+You can borrow against this or even withdraw it for financial needs.
+Term life insurance doesn't offer this feature.

-Term life insurance might be a fit for those seeking cost-effective, temporary coverage aligned with specific financial responsibilities.
+A term life insurance policy might be a fit for those seeking cost-effective, temporary coverage aligned with specific financial responsibilities.
 On the other hand, permanent life insurance may be suitable for those looking for lifelong coverage with additional investment components.

 Term life insurance is an excellent option for many individuals and families, but it’s not suitable for everyone.
 Consider the pros and cons of term life insurance to decide if it’s the right plan for you.